diabhey/diabhey.github.io/content/post/2021-04-12-remote-server-monitoring.md

 ![station-stack](/home/abhi/code/personal/github/diabhey.github.io/static/images/station.png)

 Copy the Prometheus **remote_write** Configuration generated and add it to the `prometheus.yml` file we had created earlier.
-Save the file.
+Save the file and exit.

  Open a terminal and navigate to the prometheus and node_exporter directory and  run the following,